 The Tennessee Student Assistance Award Program (TSAA) was established to provide non-repayable financial assistance to financially-needy undergraduate students who are residents of Tennessee.
 Applicants must be enrolled or accepted for enrollment, at least half time, at a public or an eligible non-public postsecondary institution in Tennessee.
-The TSAA is a state-funded grant program and includes funds from the Tennessee Education Lottery.
+The TSAA is a state-funded grant program.

 To be eligible, the applicant must: